Instruction for Authors

 Chapter in a Book

-Unpublished research including online and personal communication should not be given in the Text and Reference sections.
+Unpublished Research including online and personal communication should not be given in the Text and Reference sections.
 Footnotes should be avoided as far as possible.